publicservantsprayer/repsp/UPDATE_DATA.md

 ## Extract Photos

-We need to unzip both the federal and state photos from their zip archives into a single directory.
+We need to unzip both the federal and state photos from their zip archives into a single KnowWho directory.

-Change to the directory where photos were downloaded.
+Using the terminal, change to the directory (`cd`) where photos were downloaded.

 Unzip all of the images in the `.zip` file ignoring file structure (`-j`) and put them in a directory called `photos` with (`-d`).
+This is the command:

 ```
 unzip -j fedleg_photos_*.zip -d photos && unzip -j stateleg_photos_*.zip -d photos